-- FY 2022 turnover was £19.6m higher than FY 2021, after adjusting for revenue from homes closed, sold or migrated and the 53 week period. - Along with the rest of the sector, occupancy remains significantly impacted following both the decline that was suffered as a result of the first wave of Covid-19 during Q2 2020 and recovery during the last three years being thwarted by legislation restricting homes taking new admissions for prolonged periods following an outbreak of Covid-19. - However, recovery of the top line has received significant focus during 2022 and as a result the Group's occupancy and AWF build has been market leading during the last twelve months.
-Enquiry and referral numbers grew during the year, admissions have been consistently at, or in excess of, pre-Covid levels and the strength of our conversion rates demonstrates the attractiveness of the service offering in our homes.
-AWF outcomes across both private pay and local authority funded residents are the strongest the Group has ever achieved and combined with our occupancy growth have further driven an exceptionally strong top line performance during the year. - As a result, notwithstanding the impact of the Omicron wave in January 2022, occupancy growth during FY 2022 was the strongest in five years, with Q4 2022 occupancy and AWF of 83.1% and AWF of £968 being 2.3 percentage points and £86 (9.8%) ahead of the prior year respectively. - Income growth has been achieved despite a significant year on year reduction (of £12m) in financial support from Local Authorities and CCGs.
-This support was provided in respect of exceptional Covid-19 costs incurred (predominantly PPE and enhanced staffing requirements) so has neither fully compensated for the occupancy decline during the pandemic nor the time taken to rebuild occupancy which has further necessitated the Group's work in bolstering its top line.
+- Q1 2023 turnover was £3.8m higher than Q1 2022, after adjusting for revenue from homes closed, sold or migrated. - Along with the rest of the sector, occupancy remains significantly impacted following both the decline that was suffered as a result of the first wave of Covid-19 during Q2 2020 and recovery during the last three years being thwarted by legislation restricting homes taking new admissions for prolonged periods following an outbreak of Covid-19.
+In addition we are seeing a trend of residents coming into residential and nursing care later than previously and therefore closer to end of life so we are seeing our average length of stay KPI reducing. - However, recovery of the top line is an area of significant management focus and as a result the Group's occupancy and AWF build has been market leading, particularly during the last five quarters.
+Enquiry and referral numbers continue to grow, admissions have been consistently at, or in excess of, pre-Covid levels and the strength of our conversion rates demonstrates the attractiveness of the service offering in our homes.
+AWF outcomes across both private pay and local authority funded residents are the strongest the Group has ever achieved and the Group continues to pursue commercial opportunities to further drive top line wherever possible including through top-up and ancillary revenue strategies. - As a result, Q1 2023 occupancy of 83.8% and AWF of £991 were 2.9 percentage points and £89 (9.9%) ahead of the prior year respectively. - Income growth has been achieved despite a significant reduction (of c£4.6m) in financial support from Local Authorities and CCGs compared to the prior quarter.
+This support was previously provided in respect of exceptional Covid-19 costs incurred (predominantly PPE and enhanced staffing requirements) so has neither fully compensated for the occupancy decline during the pandemic nor the time taken to rebuild occupancy which has further necessitated the Group's work in bolstering its top line.

-Payroll, care and facility costs4
+Payroll, care and facility costs

-- The staffing environment continued to be challenging during the year as a result of wider UK labour market challenges and the underlying difficulties faced by the social care sector which have been exacerbated by Covid-19, specifically staff isolation rules which resulted in acute workforce pressures throughout 2022. - Significant management action and focus has been required in the year to address these workforce pressures, initially to arrest and then bring down agency usage significantly but also management of workforce KPIs across the board.
-Whilst payroll as a percentage of income for the year of 73.5% was a 4.0 percentage point increase on the prior year, management actions became more evident during Q4 2022.
-Agency as a percentage of total payroll, which averaged 21.5% during the first three quarters of the year was brought down significantly during the final quarter, to 16.6%, 5 and 1.5 percentage points lower than the prior and comparative quarter respectively.
-Similarly, total payroll as a percentage of income of 71.3% in Q4 2022 also improved, by 2.2 and 1.0 percentage points, on the prior and comparative quarter respectively. - Despite substantial inflationary pressures, care and facility overheads were well controlled during 2022 at 15.6% of turnover (only a 1.5 percentage point increase on 2021).
+- The staffing environment continues to be challenging as a result of wider UK labour market challenges, with over a million unfilled jobs across the economy, and the underlying difficulties faced by the social care sector including a shortage of skilled workers. - Significant management action and focus has been required particularly over the last twelve months to address these workforce pressures, initially to arrest and then bring down agency usage significantly but also management of workforce KPIs across the board.
+As a result of these actions significant improvements have been achieved, with payroll as percentage of income for Q1 2023 of 69.0% representing a 7.1 percentage point improvement on the prior year.
+Similarly, agency as a percentage of total payroll, which averaged 21.5% during the first three quarters of 2022 was brought down significantly during Q4 2022, to 16.6%, and further still, to 14.1% during Q1 2023, a 7.3 percentage point reduction on the prior quarter. - Care and facility overheads were well controlled during Q1 2023 at 17.3% of turnover, only a 1.2 percentage point increase on 2022 despite substantial inflationary pressures.